guidone/node-red-contrib-chatbot/README.md

 return msg;
 ```

-The first output of the `Listen Node` is also connected to a confirmation message to be sent back to the user: `Sending curriculum to {{email}}`.
+The first output of the `Listen Node` is also connected to a confirmation message to be sent back to the user: `Sending resume to {{email}}`.
 Here the variable `{{email}}` is automatically replaced by the value present in the chat context.

 ### Tracking answers
 Complex chatbots may require to send some information to the user and then go on with the rest of the flow, in this example

 ![Track Conversation](./docs/images/example-track.png)

-The user receive a message `"Please enter your email:"`, the first output goes to the sender node, the second output is linked to the rest of the flow.
-The next message from the same user will be automatically re-routed to the rest of the flow, continuing in this was the conversation.
-The Parse Node scan the message for the email and store it the chat context, the final message just show the captured value `"Your email is {{email}}"`.
+The user receive a message `"Please enter your email:"`, note that the `Telegram Sender` node has an output, that means that the next message from the same user will be automatically re-routed to the rest of the flow connected to that output, continuing in this way the conversation.
+The `Parse Node` scan the message for the email and store it the chat context, the final message just show the captured value `"Your email is {{email}}"`.

 After 5 minutes if inactivity from the user, the conversation is considered ended and the next messages will be routed the the root of the flow.